 Your chances of having a VBAC

 Although the decision to have a VBAC is a personal one, it should be based on careful and thorough medical advice.
-Whether or not a VBAC is suitable for you will depend on two main things — you and your baby’s health and your location.
+Whether or not a VBAC is suitable for you will depend on 2 main things — you and your baby’s health, and your location.

 The chances of having a successful VBAC are higher if you and your baby are in good health and your pregnancy is progressing normally.

 In contrast, your doctor may recommend a planned caesarean if: